VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 If you want to play with the mode you can too, what the modes do is documented [MIDI-CV](https://vcvrack.com/manual/Core#midi-cv) official manual page.

-If you want to use MPE (with like a Roli Seaboard or Artiphon Insturment One) you'll probably want to use the [MoDllz Midi Poly + MPE](https://library.vcvrack.com/moDllz/MIDIpolyMPE) module instead.
+If you want to use MPE (with like a Roli Seaboard or Artiphon Insturment One) you'll probably want to ~~use the [MoDllz Midi Poly + MPE](https://library.vcvrack.com/moDllz/MIDIpolyMPE) module instead.~~ The stock MIDI module has MPE mode now, though you should note that *most* MPE controllers also send a few CC's along with the per-note aftertouch and velocity.
+You may need to use a second module for that.

 ### With a Sequencer and/or Chord Generator